Wanting to make the perfect smoothie every time? This post is the ultimate guide that will help you start blending perfect smoothies today!

 It all depends on the ingredients you decide to put in your smoothie.

-Smoothies can definitely be a nourishing and fun way to add fruits and veggies into your diet.
-But if you’re adding liquid sweeteners and other ingredients that aren’t healthy expect some negative effects on your weight.
+Smoothies can definitely be a nourishing and fun way to add fruits and veggies to your diet.
+But if you're adding liquid sweeteners and other ingredients that aren't healthy, expect some negative effects on your weight.

 Keep in mind that the most nutritious smoothies are made with a balanced ratio of fruits, vegetables, protein, and milk.